MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabaseDataMaskingRule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlDatabaseDataMaskingRule** cmdlet removes a specific data masking rule from an azure_2 SQL database.
+The **Remove-AzureRmSqlDatabaseDataMaskingRule** cmdlet removes a specific data masking rule from an Azure SQL database.
 You can remove a data masking rule by using the *ResourceGroupName*, *ServerName*, *DatabaseName*, and *RuleId* parameters to identify the rule that this cmdlet removes.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES